zaphosting/docs/docs/factorio-mods.md

 ## Enabling DLCs

 With the Factorio 2.0 update, the first ever DLC was introduced named Space Age.
-To accomodate this, a new configuration option was introduced into the web interface panel to allow you to toggle whether the DLC is activated.
+To accommodate this, a new configuration option was introduced into the web interface panel to allow you to toggle whether the DLC is activated.

 <YouTube videoId="i9CuAsCxUsk" imageSrc="https://screensaver01.zap-hosting.com/index.php/s/BRa5saY3L76xe5F/preview" title="Activate Factorio Space Age DLC" description="Feel like you understand better when you see things in action?
 We’ve got you!
 Dive into our video that breaks it all down for you.
 Whether you're in a rush or just prefer to soak up information in the most engaging way possible!"/>